Welcome to Platform 1 – Where will your journey take you?

 Blackpool Borough fund Boundary Primary school to have two Special Education Resource Facility for children in Blackpool.
-We are special classrooms in schools that cater to meet the needs of children who show challenging behaviour.
+There are 4 specialist classrooms in schools across Blackpool that cater to meet the needs of children who show challenging behaviour.

-While your child is in our care we will aim to:
+While your child is in our care, at The Platform, we will aim to:

 Meet the Staff

-Miss C Tomlinson - EYFS/KS1 Teacher in charge
+- Miss C Tomlinson – Teacher in charge

 What will we learn?

-Our morning curriculum is focused on English and maths.
+In Platform 1, our morning curriculum is focused on English and Maths.
 Our priority is to assess any learning need the children might have and address them, whether they are academic or more personal.
-Children will be encouraged to be confident learners so that they are successful on return to their ‘base school’.
+Children will be encouraged to be confident learners so that they are successful in return to their ‘base school’.

-Learning and personal achievements are supported by lessons which are matched to assessed need, have differentiated and varied tasks and outcomes and have personal support by a key worker who knows the child well.
+Learning and personal achievements are supported by lessons which are matched to assessed need, have differentiated and varied tasks and outcomes.

 Children are also encouraged to be: